Susanne und Annette Imhoff

 We are always happy to see projects that have the potential to continue to grow and have an impact after our initial support, without being dependent on us.
 That's every foundation's dream!

-The chocolate fountain, where visitors can get a waffle dipped in warm chocolate, has always been a highlight of a visit to the museum.
+The chocolate fountain, where visitors receive a waffle dipped in warm chocolate, has always been a highlight of a visit to the museum

-Susanne Imhoff: To be honest, I don't even know where to start.
-We support over 50 projects a year – that's quite a lot.
-But a few examples illustrate the range quite well:
+Susanne Imhoff: To be honest, I don’t even know where to start.
+We support over 50 projects a year—that really adds up.
+But a few examples illustrate the breadth of our work quite well:

-in the field of education, for example, the "Bücherbande" (book gang) – a complete redesign of the city library's reading promotion program, with new formats, new approaches, and a lot of creativity.
+In the area of education, for example, there’s the “Bücherbande”—a completely new concept for promoting reading at the city library, featuring new formats, new approaches, and a great deal of creativity.

-In the area of health promotion, we have facilitated the establishment of the "Caring Community Cologne" – a broad network of all relevant actors dealing with dying, death, and grief in our city.
-A sensitive and incredibly important topic.
+In the area of health promotion, we’ve helped establish the “Caring Community Köln”—a broad network of all relevant stakeholders dealing with dying, death, and grief in our city.
+It’s a sensitive and incredibly important topic.

-These projects are examples of what we want to initiate or make possible: commitment that makes Cologne even more livable.
+These projects exemplify what we aim to initiate or make possible: initiatives that make Cologne an even better place to live.

-DIE WIRTSCHAFT: The foundation is celebrating its 25th anniversary this year.
+DIE WIRTSCHAFT: The foundation is turning 25 this year.
 How are you celebrating?

-Susanne Imhoff: For the 25th anniversary, we wanted to do something very special – and above all, something that shifts the focus away from us and onto the people in this city.
-That's why we launched the "Bessermacher für Köln gesucht" (Looking for people who make Cologne better) campaign.
-As part of this campaign, we
+Susanne Imhoff: For our 25th anniversary, we wanted to do something truly special—and above all, something that shifts the focus away from us and toward the people of this city.
+That’s why we launched the “Looking for People Who Make Cologne Better” campaign.

-The campaign has recently been launched – and the response has been overwhelming.
-You can feel how much commitment there is in this city.
-For us, this is the best way to celebrate: by bringing those who make a difference every day into the conversation.
+The campaign launched recently—and the response has been overwhelming.
+You can really feel how much dedication there is in this city.
+For us, this is the best way to celebrate: by shining a spotlight on those who make a difference day after day.

 The renovation of the historic swing bridge as a new project